From Causal Discovery to Dynamic Causal Inference in Neural Time Series: DCNAR: Learned Networks as Structural Priors for Dynamic Causal Modeling

 where each $\boldsymbol{\Lambda}_\ell(t)$ is a diagonal matrix of time-varying node influence parameters associated with lag $\ell$.
 The tvNAR(1) model in Equation~\eqref{eq:tvnar1} is recovered as a special case when $p=1$.

 Time variation in $\boldsymbol{\Lambda}_\ell(t)$ is estimated via kernel-based local smoothing over a normalized time index \cite{Ding25}.
+Crucially, the kernel is \emph{one-sided}: the estimate at time $t$ uses only observations at times $s \le t$, so no future information contributes to any coefficient estimate.
+The smoothness of the resulting impulse responses therefore reflects genuine temporal regularization of past data rather than look-ahead interpolation.
+We verified that this behavior is not an artifact of the smoothing bandwidth: across bandwidths $h \in \{0.05, 0.10, 0.15, 0.20, 0.30, 0.40\}$, mean CRPS varies by less than $2\times10^{-4}$ and impulse responses remain smooth, monotonic, and sign-consistent for every country examined (full results in the supplementary repository).
 In the experiments reported in this paper, we use the tvNAR(1) specification for clarity and stability; exploration of higher-order dynamics is deferred to supplementary analyses.